-My name is Elokin Orton-Cheung (they/them/Elokin), I'm a community herbalist, activist, and big garden nerd.
+My name is Elokin Orton-Cheung, L.Ac. (they/them/Elokin), I'm a community herbalist, activist, and big garden nerd.
 I fell in love with plants when I grew my first bean as a kid- it was magikal to watch a little seed turn into a full grown plant, covered in delicious string beans!
 I was a very shy kid (sometimes I still am) and through gardening I found community- since then I have been growing plants of all kinds, and working with them as medicine.

 I offer herbal consultations and teach classes on plant medicine and sustainable gardening.
 I'm honored to teach anywhere I'm invited that feels in alignment with the values of justice and healing.
 My goal is to support people to develop their own connection with plants to improve emotional, spiritual, and physical health.
-I believe through connecting with the deeply healing nature of herbal medicine we can make the changes we want to see in ourselves, the communities we are connected to, and the world we are part of.
+I believe through connecting with the deeply healing nature of herbal medicine we can begin to make the changes we want to see in ourselves, the communities we are connected to, and the world we are part of.

 I love this work, and look forward to connecting with you!

 These photos on the right are some of my favorite plants to work with, even though it's so hard to choose just a few- I really love so many of them!
 From top to bottom this is Pink Yarrow, Chamomile Borage and dried Calendula and Roses that I grew.